Student Guestworkers Demand Dignity for All Workers at McDonald’s CEO’s Front Door

 WHERE: CEO Don Thompson’s Home, 8000 South Drew Ave, Burr Ridge IL 60527

-WHEN: Monday, March 25, 2013, 10 a.m.
+WHEN: Tuesday, March 26, 2013, 5:30 p.m.
 CT

 McDonald’s student guestworkers from Latin America and Asia joined the National Guestworker Alliance as members and went on strike on Mar.
 6 from the Central PA stores where they had worked, demanding that the fast food giant take responsibility for labor abuse at its restaurants.
 Their fight reached the pages of The Nation, NBC News, NPR, and the Wall Street Journal.

 Since going on strike on March 6th with a demonstration outside the Camp Hill, PA McDonalds where a number of students were employees, they and their allies have demonstrated at McDonald’s stores in Pittsburgh, New York City, Philadelphia and Washington, D.C..